hapax/hapax.github.io/assets/teaching.md

 snippet of calculus above.
 This is a final year topic, and my examples will be designed for final year students.
-I will provide supplementary examples for a more elementary topic to provide evidence that the simple-minded approach of making maths interesting should work at other grade levels.
+To provide evidence that the simple-minded approach of making maths interesting works for other grade levels, I'll give a supplementary set of examples for trigonometry.

 The first direction is *pure mathematics*, towards abstraction, generalisation, proof, and most importantly, *beauty*.